 Solomon was the youngest member of the family and even though his family was incredibly wealthy and he had everything he wanted, there was a dark shadow over his life.

 He was the child of what began as an adulterous relationship and there would always be a few who would remember the scandal; the affair, the murder, the death of a baby.
 The whole ugly tale is recorded in 1 Kings 3.

 In later years, as Solomon’s father (King David) lay dying, behind the scenes, there was a vicious battle for power.
-The man everyone thought would be King was quietly manoeuvring himself into position.
+A wicked schemer was quietly manoeuvring himself into position to be king once David had died.
 But once again, God had a different agenda, proving that He usually uses the least qualified, the least experienced, the least likely.
 God is (and always has been), far more interested in a person’s heart, than in their professional expertise.

 One night, God appeared to him in a dream and asked him; ‘If you could have anything, anything at all, what would it be?
 I am going to give you that one thing.’

 What a question.
 What would you choose?

 Solomon, all too aware of his inadequacies, was pretty honest with God.

 “I do not know how to carry out my duties.
 Your servant is here among the people you have chosen, a great people, too numerous to count or number.
 So give your servant a discerning heart to govern your people and to distinguish between right and wrong.
 For who is able to govern this great people of yours?”
 1 Kings 3:6 (NIV)

 And the story says that because he didn’t ask for personal gain, for money, for influence and instead asked for wisdom, that God made him wise and gave him everything else too.